houmain/keymapper/README.md

   --wait-toggled <key>  waits until a virtual key is toggled.
   --timeout <millisecs> sets a timeout for the following operation.
   --wait <millisecs>    unconditionally waits a given amount of time.
+  --instance <id>       replaces another keymapperctl process with the same id.
   --restart             starts processing the first operation again.
+  --stdout              writes the result code to stdout.
 ```

 Example configuration